wsydney76/craft-film-festival-light/README.md

 This means you have to update field layouts manually in order to add any new fields.

+## Integration for Favorites plugin

+If the [Favorites plugin](https://github.com/wsydney76/craft-favorites) is installed, logged-in users can select screenings for their personal program.

+The [Members plugin](https://github.com/wsydney76/craft-members) offers the functionality needed to register/log in users, but any solution where users can log in will work.

+Include `{% include '@ff/_blocks/calendar.twig' %}` to include a calendar on a (not cached) personalized page.

 ## Integration for Package plugin (experimental)

 This plugin provides an experimental integration for the [Package plugin](https://github.com/wsydney76/craft-package#use-existing-sections-as-a-package).